abbaspour/auth0-auth-js/packages/auth-sdk/EXAMPLES.md

 ## Retrieving a Token using a Refresh Token

-When a Refresh Token is available, the SDK's `getTokenByRefreshToken` can be used to retrieve a new Access Token by providing it said Refresh token:
+When a Refresh Token is available, the SDK's `getTokenByRefreshToken` can be used to retrieve a new Access Token by providing it a Refresh Token:

 ```ts
 const refreshToken = '<refresh_token>';